liuminqi/liuminqi.github.io/_pages/research.md

 <strong>Tonggu Gan Chinese (Summer 2016)</strong>\\
 I participated in a dialect documentation project by Peking University on a Gan dialect spoken in Tonggu, Jiangxi, China.
-I worked closely with a local speaker for 56 hours on elicitation and collaborated with my cohorts on a 150-page comprehensive description of the Gan variety in Tonggu.
+I worked closely with a local speaker for 56 hours on elicitation and collaborated with my cohort on a 150-page comprehensive description of the Gan variety in Tonggu.
 <!-- , including its phonetics and phonological systems, as well as a general introduction to its lexicon and characteristic syntax structures -->
 We also recorded, annotated, and digitized five long narrative stories by local  speakers.
 <!-- * Speaker: Xinxing Shuai -->